Adiabatic Fast Passage Spin Manipulation Measurements in Solid Polarized Targets: Experimental apparatus and target materials

 \subsection{Butanol-based target materials}

 In addition to irradiated ammonia, we studied both TEMPO-doped butanol and irradiated deuterated butanol.
 For the TEMPO-doped samples, the nominal radical density was \(2.2\times 10^{19}\) spins/g (from the known dopant loading).
-Both proton (n-butanol) and deuteron (deuterated butanol) systems were tested under the same hardware conditions, providing an internal comparison between spin-\(\frac{1}{2}\) and spin-1 AFP behavior.
-The fitted AFP sequence discussed in Sec.~\ref{sec:fit_results} corresponds to the irradiated deuterated butanol sample but would translate to NH$_3$ or any spin-1 material with similar lineshape.
+Proton (n-butanol) and deuteron (deuterated butanol) measurements used the same cryostat, target insert, and general AFP control scheme, but the RF/NMR circuits were tuned and matched separately at the relevant Larmor frequencies.
+Consequently, the proton and deuteron measurements should not be interpreted as having identical \(B_1\), resonant bandwidth, quality factor, or absolute adiabaticity.
+The fitted AFP sequence discussed in Sec.~\ref{sec:fit_results} corresponds to the irradiated deuterated butanol sample, but the same spin-1 lineshape analysis can be applied to other spin-1 materials with similar spectra.